Somalia: Government and politics

 The national court structure is organised into three tiers: the Constitutional Court, Federal Government level courts and State level courts.
 A nine-member Judicial Service Commission appoints any Federal tier member of the judiciary.
 It also selects and presents potential Constitutional Court judges to the House of the People of the Federal Parliament for approval.
 If endorsed, the President appoints the candidate as a judge of the Constitutional Court.
 The five-member Constitutional Court adjudicates issues pertaining to the constitution, in addition to various Federal and sub-national matters.

 Somali law draws from a mixture of three different systems: civil law, Islamic law and customary law.

 According to 2023 V-Dem Democracy indices Somalia is the 5th least democratic country in Africa.

 After the collapse of Somalia in 1991, there were no relations or any contact between the Somaliland government, which declared itself a country, and the government of Somalia.

+Transitional Federal Government

+The Transitional Federal Government sought to reestablish its authority, and, with the assistance of Ethiopian troops, African Union peacekeepers and air support by the United States, drove out the ICU and solidified its rule.
+On 8 January 2007, TFG President Abdullahi Yusuf Ahmed entered Mogadishu with the Ethiopian military support for the first time since being elected to office.
+The government then relocated to Villa Somalia in the capital from its interim location in Baidoa.
+This marked the first time since the fall of the Siad Barre regime in 1991 that the federal government controlled most of the country.